Glacier Bay - Eagle's Nest Lodge

 3-nights and 3-days guided fishing:

-Fly-in on Sunday afternoon, fish Monday - Wednesday, and fly-out Wednesday evening.
+Fly-in on Sunday afternoon, fish Monday thru Wednesday, and fly-out Wednesday evening.

 Rates are per person, double occupancy unless listed otherwise.

 Roundtrip ground transfers between the Gustavus airport and the Lodge, lodging, meals, guided fishing, use of rods, reels, tackle, bait, and gear; license, tags, and fish care for up to two 50-pound boxes of vacuum-packed, frozen fish fillets.

 Packages do not include:

-Airfare, overnight and meals/beverages in Juneau/Seattle—if required, gratuities, alcohol, and anything not mentioned under inclusions.
+Airfare, hotels and meals in Juneau or Seattle if required, gratuities, alcohol, and anything not mentioned under inclusions.

 If Two Anglers book . . .